mnapoli/framework-interop/README.md

 - they share the same DI container and its configuration (PHP-DI is used here)
 - they share the same model and services (loggers, mailer, ORM, repositories, …)

-The model code (model classes, repositories and services) are therefore framework-agnostic.
+The model code (model classes, repositories and services) is framework-agnostic.

 ## Why?